RUSSIAN SALAD WITH TUNA

 NOTES AND TIPS

-VEGETABLES: For this Russian salad with tuna recipe, I used potatoes, peas, and carrots.
-However, you can decide to enrich it by adding, for example: boiled green beans, cauliflower, roasted peppers, pickled giardiniera.
+VEGETABLES: For this Russian salad with tuna I used potatoes, peas and carrots.
+You can, however, enrich it by adding for example: blanched green beans, cauliflower, roasted peppers, pickled giardiniera.

-RUSSIAN SALAD WITH TUNA VARIATION: Using the same procedure and replacing the tuna, you can prepare the Russian salad with smoked salmon or shrimp.
-And maybe decorate it with lumpfish roe.
+TUNA RUSSIAN SALAD VARIANT: Using the same method and substituting the tuna you can prepare Russian salad with smoked salmon or with shrimp.
+You might also decorate it with trout roe.

-Homemade mayonnaise is definitely tastier, and preparing it with the Bimby is very easy and quick.
-Here’s what you need to make the classic mayonnaise recipe:
+Homemade mayonnaise is definitely tastier and making it with the Bimby (Thermomix) is really easy and quick.
+Here is what you need to prepare the classic mayonnaise recipe:

 BIMBY MAYONNAISE INGREDIENTS